krutipatel07/code-refactor-WCAG3/README.md

 ## Description

-* A good web developer make sure a very important aspect of web development, i.e Accessibility.
-In the industry  developers take existing code and refactore it to meet the standards of the (WCAG)3 and make it more accessible without changing the functionality of the website.
+* Making websites accessible and visible to a much wider demographic (including people with disabilities) is the fisrt and most important consdieration of the web developers.
+In this fast-evolving digital world, Web accessibility is an essential feature for many businesses and organizations.
+In this project, an existing code was refactored to make it more accessible and meet the current web development standards (i.e. WCGA3).
+More detail on the source and refactored code is provided below:

 * The original source code has:
     * Asementic structure of HTML elements.